michaelxwang/michaelxwang.github.io/cat/tax/_posts/2021-12-31-tax-check-list.md

 - Bank name.
 - Type (Bank, Securities, Other - Please specify).
 - Owner if married file jointly (Taxpayer - the person listed first on the tax form, Spouse, or Joint).
-- Address in English including postal code (can use head quarter's address).
+- Address in English including postal code (can use headquarter's address).
 - Account number.
-- Maximum value of account during calendar year in US dollars (not taxable).
+- Maximum value of account during the calendar year in US dollars (not taxable).
 - Interest generated from the account in US dollars (taxable).
 - Dividend generated from the account in US dollars (taxable).